Discus Fish

 Compatibility and Cohabitation: Roommates chosen with tweezers.
 Companions must: resist the 30°C (86°F) and never bother them while they eat slowly.
 Divine roommates: large schools of Cardinal or Rummy-nose Tetras, hatchetfish, Corydoras Sterbai (the only corys resistant to that heat), and rare tame Loricariids.
 Fast and voracious fish are forbidden, or plecostomus that might try to suck the mucus from their flat flank.

-Aquarium Reproduction: One of nature's most admirable parental cares.
+Aquarium Breeding: One of nature's most admirable parental cares.
 They lay on a cone, hatching occurs quickly.
 For the first three weeks, the cloud of microscopic fry LIVES EXCLUSIVELY BY EATING THE HYPER-PROTEIN MUCUS (discus milk) specially secreted by the dark epidermis of the two parents, alternating on the right and left flank.

 Risks and Diseases: Disease-catching machines if kept poorly.
 Intestinal flagellates or Hexamita (noticed by white and filamentous feces, holes in the head), mycosis, stress from hierarchical bullying.
 A Discus that suddenly becomes very dark (black/gray), remains in a corner facing the wall, is seriously ill.